-Amazon Alexa was at the heart of the original Echo and continues to power all of Amazon's smart devices to this very day.
-Need a refresher on everything going on with it?
-We don't blame you.
+Amazon Alexa was at the heart of the original Echo and continues to power all of Amazon's smart devices to this very day, while also serving as a smart assistant for phones and smartwatches.

-Alexa is Amazon's virtual assistant that powers the company's first-party Echo speakers and other ones from different companies.
-Similar to something like Apple's Siri or the Google Assistant, Alexa can tell you about the local weather, check calendar appointments, control smart home devices, and so much more.
+Alexa is Amazon's virtual assistant that powers the company's first-party Echo speakers, plus third-party speakers from different companies.
+Similar to something like Apple's Siri or Google Assistant, Alexa can tell you about the local weather, check calendar appointments, control smart home devices, and so much more.

-Smart speakers are the most common form factor you'll find Alexa on, but the AI has also made its way to smartphones, true wireless earbuds, smart glasses, and even some smartwatches like the Fitbit Versa 3.
+Smart speakers are the most common form factor you'll find Alexa on, but the virtual assistant has also made its way to smartphones and smartwatches.
+You'll also find it on Amazon devices like its Fire TV Sticks.

 Amazon updates Alexa all the time to make it smarter than the day before, meaning that it's constantly changing and evolving.

-On the other hand, Echo is the brand Amazon uses to market and sell its smart speakers and many of its devices that are powered by Alexa.
+On the other hand, Echo is the brand Amazon uses to market and sell its smart speakers, plus many of its Alexa-powered devices.

 Which Echo is right for you?

-There are plenty of third-party Alexa speakers out there, but if you want the best possible experience, we recommend getting an official Amazon Echo device.
+There are a few great third-party Alexa speakers out there, but if you want the best possible experience, we recommend getting an official Amazon Echo device.
 While that does help to narrow things down a bit, there's still a lot you need to consider before throwing your money down for one.